datacarpentry/R-ecology-lesson/README.md

 ## Providing feedback on this lesson

 If you teach this redesigned lesson, please [open an issue](https://github.com/carpentries-incubator/R-ecology-lesson-alternative/issues/new?assignees=&labels=type%3Adiscussion&projects=&template=pilot_workshop_feedback.yml&title=%5BPilot+workshop+feedback%5D%3A+) on this repository to share your experience.
-The Data Carpentry: Ecology Curriculum Advisory Committee is currently considering whether this version of the lesson should be adopted as part of the official curriculum.
-Any feedback you can provide about your experience teaching this lesson - especially if you can compare this to any previous experence you have had teaching the original version - will be very helpful in informing the CAC's decision-making.

 ## Prerequisites